codefresh-io/docs.codefresh.io/_docs/gitops-integrations/gerrit-integration.md

 1. Log in to Gerrit with the Codefresh user you created in _Step 1_.
 1. In the toolbar, click the **Settings** icon.
 1. From the sidebar, select **HTTP Credentials**, and below **HTTP Credentials** on the right, click **Generate New Password**.
-1. Copy the generated password to a secure location as you will need it to set up the Gerrit Git account in Codefresh.
+1. Copy the generated password to a secure location as you will need it to set up the Gerrit Git account for the Hosted Runtime in Codefresh.
 1. Click **Close**.

 You can now connect to Gerrit as your Git provider for the Hosted GitOps Runtime.

-## Gerrit arguments in CI pipelines/workflows
-TBD

 ## Related articles
 [Hosted GitOps Runtime setup]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/)